gicking/STM8_Fault-Tolerant_SW/README.md

 ------------------------------------------------

-## Checksum over Static Flash
+## Flash Test

 The static part of P-flash generally contains an optional custom bootloader, the actual application code and possibly some static parameters.
 The integrity of this memory is crucial for a well-defined system behavior and should therefore be checked.

 A common procedure for checking the integrity of static P-flash is as follows:

 - During factory programming the application SW, optional flash bootloader and static parameters are programmed.
-In addition, a checksum is stored at a fixed address in P-flash or EEPROM
+In addition, a checksum over the static flash is stored at a fixed address in P-flash or EEPROM

 - The application software calculates the checksum over the relevant flash range and compares the result to the stored checksum